felixbarwuah/felixbarwuah/README.md

 - 👋 Hi, I’m @felixbarwuah
-- 👀 I’m interested in basic python coding challenges
+- 👀 I recently started coding and grateful for every kind of tips and tricks
 - 📫 How to reach me felixkleiner96@gmail.com

 <!---